PSPDFKit-labs/jest-measure/README.md

 # Jest Measure

-The Jest Measure library implements APIs for writing benchmaks to profile and verify the performance of your code.
+The Jest Measure library implements APIs for writing benchmaks to profile and verify the performance of your code when using the Jest unit testing library.

 # Getting Started